U.S. Consumer Confidence Up Some in September After Big Gains in August

-Consumers' appraisal of current conditions was relatively unchanged in June.
-The percentage of those stating that business conditions are "good" decreased from 38.6 percent to 36.0 percent, while those saying that business conditions are "bad" also decreased from 12.6 percent to 11.7 percent.
+Consumers' assessment of current conditions held steady in September.
+Those stating business conditions are "good" increased from 40.5 percent to 41.4 percent, while those saying business conditions are "bad" declined marginally from 9.3 percent to 9.1 percent.

-Consumers' optimism about the short-term outlook eased in June.
-The percentage of consumers anticipating business conditions to improve over the next six months decreased from 23.3 percent to 21.4 percent, while those expecting business conditions to worsen rose from 7.8 percent to 9.8 percent.
+Consumers' optimism about the short-term outlook improved considerably in September.
+The percentage of consumers anticipating business conditions will improve over the next six months increased from 24.4 percent to 27.6 percent, while those expecting business conditions will worsen declined, from 9.9 percent to 8.0 percent.

-Regarding their short-term income prospects, the percentage of consumers expecting an improvement declined from 21.4 percent to 18.8 percent, while the proportion expecting a decrease in income rose from 8.0 percent to 8.7 percent.
+Regarding their short-term income prospects, the percentage of consumers expecting an improvement declined from 25.4 percent to 22.6 percent, but the proportion expecting a decrease declined marginally, from 6.9 percent to 6.5 percent.

 About the Consumer Confidence Survey

 The monthly Consumer Confidence Survey, based on a probability-design random sample, is conducted for The Conference Board by Nielsen, a global provider of information and analytics around what consumers buy and watch.